Dovydas Sasnauskas

-Dovydas Sasnauskas (born 16 February 2007) is an English-born Lithuanian footballer who plays as a defender for Sheffield United.
+Dovydas Sasnauskas (born 16 February 2007) is an Lithuanian footballer who plays as a defender for club Sheffield United.
+Born in England to Lithuanian parents.
+He plays for the Lithuania at youth level.

 Club career

 Sasnauskas started his career with Chelsea's youth development squad before signing for Sheffield United's youth development squad in 2023.
 He signed his first senior professional contract in July 2024.
 Later in 2024, he joined Buxton on loan in the National League North where he made four appearances for the Bucks.
 He was recalled from his loan spell in January 2025 due to injuries at his parent club.

 In July 2025, Sasnauskas signed a new long-term contract with the Blades.
 Sasnauskas made his senior debut for Sheffield United on 14 August 2025 starting in 2-1 defeat to Birmingham City in the League Cup.
 An error from Sasnauskas led to Birmingham City scoring the opening goal in the defeat at St Andrew's Stadium.

 Style of play

 Sasnauskas plays as a centre-half.